laboon/CS1530/lectures/lecture3-methodologies-and-us.md

   * More heavyweight than some, although still very lightweight
   * Adaptive vs prescriptive schedule estimation

+## CMMI

+* The Capability Maturity Model Integration (successor to CMM, which was software-specific)

+* Appraises  how your company follows processes - NOT a process in and of itself!

+* Maturity Levels
+  * Initial - Processes are unpredictable, ad hoc (where you start)
+  * Managed - Processes is defined and characterized for projects (CMM term: Repeatable).
+The proces is at least documented.
+  * Defined - Processes is defined and characterized for the organization.
+  * Quantitatively Defined - Processes measured and controlled (CMM term: Managed).
+There are metrics that can allow one to know how well the processes are working.
+  * Optimizing - Focus is on process improvement

 # Our Paradigm - Agile with TDD

 * Note - "Agile" is a very argued-over term!
 See the Agile Manifesto for the original - this has been modified/specified/etc. into lots of different processes.